Security-Onion-Solutions/securityonion-docs/post-installation.rst

 Resolution
 ----------

-To change the resolution of your Security Onion installation:
+If you need to change the screen resolution of your Security Onion installation:

 -  click the ``Applications`` menu in the upper left corner
 -  click ``System Tools``